2020mkruppa/Astronomy-Visualizations/partiview/Narration Script.md

 However, Newton's 3rd Law requires that the planet exerts the same force on the host star.
 Since the host star is commonly orders of magnitude greater in mass than the planet, the star's motion will be barely affected by the planet.
 However, the heavier and closer the planet is, the stronger the effect.
 This will cause the host star to also orbit the common center of mass of the system.
 We can use the star's motion to help predict the existance of an orbiting planet.
-For someone observing our solar system edge-on, Jupiter causes a 12.4 m/s deviation in relative velocity, and Earth causes a 0.089 m/s deviation.
+For someone observing our solar system edge-on, Jupiter causes a 12.4 m/s oscillation in relative velocity, and Earth causes a 0.089 m/s oscillation.
 Even though
 Jupiter is further away, it is much more massive than earth, which is why its effect is stronger.

 In order to find a star moving in a circle like this, we use a technique called Doppler Spectroscopy, commonly known as the Radial Velocity method.